Skip to main content

 Pre-Existing Cardiovascular Disease and Patient Selection

-The most critical aspect of managing cardiovascular risk with TRT lies in meticulous and ongoing risk stratification.
+The most critical aspect of managing cardiovascular risk with TRT lies in meticulous patient selection and ongoing risk stratification.
 For individuals with pre-existing cardiovascular disease, such as a history of myocardial infarction, stroke, or severe heart failure, the decision to initiate TRT requires a particularly cautious and individualized approach.

 Clinical guidelines recommend a thorough cardiovascular evaluation before initiating TRT, including a detailed medical history, physical examination, and relevant laboratory tests.
 Patients with unstable cardiovascular conditions are generally advised against TRT until their condition is stabilized.
 For those with stable cardiovascular disease, the potential benefits of TRT on symptoms like angina or exercise capacity must be carefully weighed against any theoretical risks, always within the context of a shared decision-making process between the patient and their clinician.